Skip to content

 Sources

-2. [2] ICAO Doc 9303 Machine Readable Travel Documents, Part 9 — portrait quality, head position and biometric framing.
-Adopted by all 27 Schengen states.
+2. [2] ICAO Doc 9303 Machine Readable Travel Documents, Part 3 (portrait specification) and Part 7 (machine readable visas), 8th edition 2021 with Amendment 2 (2024).
+Applied by all 29 Schengen states.
 ICAO 9303 specification ↗

 Verified .
 We monitor the EU Visa Code consolidated text and ICAO 9303 editions for changes; the consulate handling rules listed for each country are taken from the official portal of that ministry of foreign affairs (see each country sub-page for the direct link).